 It's perfect if you're interested in a customized range and range hood.
 They can even match a nail polish color to a hood.

 However, you’re paying $10,000 more than you would for a Yale Hood just for a custom color.

 Range Hoods and Professional Ranges at Yale Appliance in Hanover

 If you are following the rules, choosing a range hood is easy.
 You want an 18-inch tall, 24-27-inch-deep hood with the same width as your range.

 You also want a reliable option.
 It is a harder task with many no-name brands on the market.
 Just make sure the components are good.

 Always look at all the components before you buy a range hood, especially the blower.
 A hood can be purchased with the blower inside, usually up to 1200 CFM.

 You can also buy the hood as a shell and buy the blower separately from 600 to 1500 CFM.

+Blowers can be placed inside the hood, outside your home, or in the duct.
 I like the blower inside because it's easier to fix.
 You must allow access to an inline blower in case of repair.